-In the ordinary course of business, the Bank uses derivative financial instruments, primarily over-the-counter foreign exchange contracts and interest rate contacts to manage its exposure to currency and interest rate fluctuations, as part of the Bank's asset liability management program.
+In the ordinary course of business, the Bank uses derivative financial instruments, primarily over-thecounter foreign exchange contracts and interest rate contacts to manage its exposure to currency and interest rate fluctuations, as part of the Bank's asset liability management program.

 The Bank economically hedges exposure on its assets and liabilities by entering into foreign exchange contracts and interest rate contacts.
 These derivatives are not designated for hedge accounting and are carried at fair value, with changes in fair value being recorded in other income.

 Notional amounts of derivative contracts serve as reference for calculating payments and are a common measure of business volume.
 The following is a summary of the notional amounts, by remaining term to maturity, of the Bank's derivative positions at the statement of financial position date:

-Within 1 year 1 to 5 years Over 5 years Total \$ \$ \$ \$ Foreign exchange contracts 10,506 36,948 - 47,454 Interest rate contracts 5,203 44,870 - 50,073 15,709 81,818 - 97,527
+Within 1 to 5 Over 5

+1 year years years Total

+\$ \$ \$ \$

+Foreign exchange contracts 181,443 - - 181,443

+Interest rate contracts 36,578 - - 36,578

+218,021 - - 218,021